 We operate and maintain a sanitary wastewater collection system including 18 miles of main, 200 manholes, four wastewater pumping stations, and 300 grinder pumps to serve over 800 customers.
 We are also co-owners of the Marquette Area Wastewater Treatment Facility, along with the City of Marquette and the Charter Township of Chocolay.
 The waste water treatment plant has recently completed a major replacement/upgrade.

 Solid waste services are provided to 1300 residential customers.
 We provide, by a private contractor, weekly curbside pick-up of household garbage and recyclables.
-We also provide a monthly, manned drop-off location for rubbish and metal.
+We also provide a monthly, manned drop-off location for rubbish, glass, and metal.
 Household hazardous waste collection sites are provided six times a year.